aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.17.2 (April 19, 2019) =
+* FIX: Correct a rare issue during an automatic update (thanks to a debug file participant).

 = Version 2.17.1 (April 17, 2019) =
 * FIX: Correct the ''Column ‘referrer’ cannot be null'' issue with a nightly maintenance run.